justeattakeaway/pie/apps/pie-docs/src/patterns/haptic-feedback/guidance/guidance.md

 {% contentPageImage {
   src:"../../../../assets/img/patterns/haptic-feedback/error-haptic-feedback.svg",
-  alt: "Visual representation of error haptic feedback.",
+  alt: "Four vertical orange bars, the third one longer than the others, placed side by side and intersected by a horizontal line, symbolizing error haptic feedback signals.",
   width: "344px"
 } %}